How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Search for the printer with avahi-browse

-Here is a successful nmap scan to confirm the ports are open correctly with regard to UDP and TCP.
+Here is a successful nmap scan confirming that the relevant UDP and TCP ports are open:

 Nmap scan of the Windows machine with the printer